Stellenbosch-University-Process-Eng/Excess-Enthalpy-prediction-by-Matrix-Completion/README.md

 # Pure_MC
-Respository for Article: #insert article name and doi
+Respository for Article: **Prediction of excess enthalpy in binary mixtures through probabilistic matrix completion, with a GP enforced smoothness constraint** (#insert doi) by
+Garren Hermanus, Tobi Louw and Jamie Cripwell

 ## Prerequisites
 The code here makes use of [Stan](https://github.com/stan-dev) to perform optimization, through the python wrapper [cmstanpy](https://github.com/stan-dev/cmdstanpy).